cachewerk/relay-docs/docs/1.x/connections.md

 [TOC]

+## Overview

+Relay treats all connections as persistent by default, meaning each PHP worker will open its own dedicated connection to Redis and it will be re-used between invocations.

-Relay can be used just like PhpRedis:
+Establishing connections with Relay can be done just like using PhpRedis:

 ```php
 $redis = new Relay;